Merlijnv/merlijnv.github.io/learningplan.md

 On this page, I will do the following.

+- explain my specialization choise.
 - Describe the skills (technical, procedural, attitude, soft skills) and experience that you want to get this semester.
 - Describe your learning wishes and goals for this semester, with a global explanation of the learning activities you are going to do.
 - Add a prioritized and planned list of the learning activities.
 Use this planning to track and manage your progress.
 Have this list approved by your coach and specialization teacher.

+## Specialization Red Teaming

+I have chosen for Red Teaming as my specialization.
+I have done csa and csb and really enjoyed redteaming.
+I have done some hacktheboxes in my free time.
+I also made a repository to do whid payloads for the p4wnp1 and general whid usb's.

 ## Skills